broadinstitute/wfl/docs/docs/README.md

     Feel free to add, edit, or augment them as you see fit.

-6. Documentation

-    This file is written in markdown.

-8. Exomes in the Cloud Resources
+6. Exomes in the Cloud Resources

     From [Hybrid Selection in the Cloud
     V1](https://docs.google.com/a/broadinstitute.org/document/d/1g8EmPjOZl-DzHlypXeOjKHzI4ff1LvzBiigDbZTy1Cs/edit?usp=sharing)